VictoriaParkes/recipe-book/README.md

 ### Future features

-- Fuctionality to give each recipe a star rating.
+- Add functionality for authenticated users to give recipes a star rating, this would give further quick and easy user interaction.
-- Search functionality to search for recipes by keyword.
+- Add search functionality to search for recipes by keyword.
+This would make it easier for user to find content they are interested in and improve user experience.
+- Add a profile page feature for users to introduce themselves to the community and give authenticated users a place to share information about themselves.

 ## 5. Technologies Used